sajidahmed21/Poppin/deliverables/product.md

 ###### Spur of the Moment

-When the _Event Attendee_ is deciding on an event to attend, there's no straightforward tool to inquire about the Event.
-Was it run well in the past?
-Is it busy now?
-Is it going well?
-As a result, there _isn't_ much __"spur of the moment"__ events - events which an attendee may decide to go to the day of because of boredom (and a plethora of other reasons).
+It's 6pm on a Saturday night and John (an _Event Attendee_) is bored.
+He wants to go out and do something.
+He opens his favourite event app and after the laborious task of filtering by location, interest, date and time, he finds an event which seems interesting.
+He wants to find out what the event is like, however he doesn't know anyone attending.
+He really doesn't want to risk going to a boring event, so he stays home and watches Netflix.

+What if John could chat live to someone at the event?
+What if he could interact with other _Event Attendee's_?

-In the case of smaller events, take for example a club which decides to hold a small meeting to discuss the state of the environment and climate change, it is unlikely that a Facebook Event will be made, considering time is pressing and Facebook events take time to reach an audience.
+Now consider the other side.
+An environmental club at UofT decides to hold a small meeting to discuss the state of the environment and climate change.
+It is unlikely that a Facebook Event will be made, considering time is pressing and Facebook events take time to reach an audience (what would be the point?).
+The club instead posts a status update on Facebook, it reaches some of the event organizer's mutual friends, but that's the extent of its reach.
+They really should have planned the event in advance.

+What if the UofT club could post the event on an event discovery network, immediately reaching all those who are interested?
+Reaching all those "subscribed" to the "UofT" + "Environment" communities?

-Our product provides the __solution__ to the __"spur of the moment"__ events, to reaching the right demographic, to quickly making and managing events and gatherings.
+Our product provides the __solution__ to the problems facing __"spur of the moment"__ events, to reaching the right demographic, to quickly making and managing events and gatherings.
 We provide the social component, which makes discovering events, and inquiring about events fast and easy.